Convex-Dev/design/cad/028_dlfs/README.md

 The timestamp of the last operation which changed this node in any way

+Implementations SHOULD update the timestamp on all operations that change a node's content or metadata to the latest timestamp of the DLFS Drive.

 Implementations SHOULD use the timestamp to help resolve situations where replicated file changes need to be detected and resolved.

+Implementations MAY set arbitrary timestamps for files, but it is important to be aware what effects this may have upon replication.

 ### DLFS file names